Overview

 What you get from Entorin, mapped to the harness pains every agent stack reinvents.

-Entorin is a substrate, not a platform.
-Whatever you already use to drive agents — Claude Agent SDK, Codex CLI / Codex SDK, a hand-written while loop, eventually LangGraph or CrewAI — keeps its shape.
-Entorin slides underneath and supplies the harness layer: trace, budget, sandbox, audit, capability flow.
+Entorin is a control plane for agent harnesses, not a platform.
+Whatever you already use to drive agents — Claude Agent SDK, Codex CLI / Codex SDK, a hand-written while loop, LangGraph — keeps its shape.
+Entorin slides underneath and supplies the harness layer: observability, budget, sandbox, auth, HITL.

 What you get, by pain point